 Even if you're on a tight budget, it's best to arm yourself with some expert knowledge rather than leave it to chance.
 To help speed things up, here's What Hi-Fi's expert guide to choosing the right pair of headphones.

 Whether you're spending peanuts or a small fortune, this enlightening step-by-step guide should help you get the most for your money.
-Here's how we'd go about buying new cans...
+Here's how we'd go about buying new buds or cans...

 First, you’ll need to set your budget – and this really should take longer than a momentary glance at your bank balance.
 You can begin by using the primary component in your system to guide you – music.

-If you’re streaming lossy but compact files such as MP3s, for example, there’s no point in chucking heaps of cash at a pair of headphones that will be at best underworked, and at worst shine a light directly on the deficiencies in your source.
-Likewise, don’t expect a pair of entry-level cans to faithfully contour the talents of your extensive and expansive home system and collection of WAV and DSD hi-res files.
+If you’re streaming lossy but compact files, such as MP3s, for example, there’s no point in throwing heaps of cash at a pair of headphones that will at best be underworked and at worst shine a light directly on the deficiencies in your source.
+Likewise, don’t expect a pair of entry-level in-ears to faithfully contour the talents of your extensive and expansive home system and collection of WAV and DSD hi-res files.

 All of which leads us on to the question of type.
 As you’ll doubtless already know (and we're bypassing the issue of whether you want the wire that attaches your listening gear to your device for a minute) headphones come in three main types: in-ear, on-ear and over-ear.